Search This Blog

 Quarry View - boarding house, New Town, New Town Road and surrounding areas.
 Built as workman's cottages circa 1896 then knocked together and re-fronted to make large boarding house.
 Suffered severe fire 1902.

 Quarry Wood House- not to be confused with Quarry Wood Cottage or Quarry Wood Hall etc. A house in Station Road, Dedmere Rd end, also let as "apartments", and in use as a school.
-On the corner of Victoria Rd.
+Near the corner of Victoria Rd.

 Quoiting Place or The Quoiting Place- now Quoiting Square.
 Common early spelling is Coiting.